front-end-intermediate/session-8/readme.md

 We have refs on the input fields.
 When we click "Add Pirate" the form still holds the data so we need to reset it.

-Empty the form by assigning a [ref](https://facebook.github.io/react/docs/refs-and-the-dom.html#adding-a-ref-to-a-class-component) to the input fields.
+Empty the form by assigning a [ref](https://facebook.github.io/react/docs/refs-and-the-dom.html#adding-a-ref-to-a-class-component) to the form itself.

-* `AddPirateFrom`
+* In `AddPirateForm`

 `<form ref={ (input)=>this.pirateForm = input } onSubmit={(e) => this.createPirate(e)}>`: